AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/non-uuid-uuid-4-6.md

 ---
-title: Non-UUID to UUID content migration
+title: 4.6.0 Service Pack 4 non-UUID to 4.6.1 UUID content migration
 description: Learn how to migrate Non-UUID to UUID content
 feature: Migration
 role: Admin
 level: Experienced

 ---
-# 4.3.1 non-UUID to 4.3.2 UUID content migration
+# 4.6.0 Service Pack 4 non-UUID to 4.6.1 UUID content migration

-Perform these steps to migrate your content from non-UUID version 4.3.1 to UUID version 4.3.2.
+Perform these steps to migrate your content from non-UUID version 4.6.0 Service Pack 4 to UUID version 4.6.1.

 >[!IMPORTANT]
 >